yysun/apprun-react/README.md

 [AppRun](https://apprun.js.org/) is an elm-inspired event-driven library.

-It takes only three lines to use the [state management](https://apprun.js.org/docs/state-management/) and [event pub-sub](https://apprun.js.org/docs/event-pubsub) from AppRun in the React apps.
+It takes only three lines to use the [state management](https://apprun.js.org/docs/state-management/) and [event pub-sub](https://apprun.js.org/docs/event-pubsub) from AppRun in the React apps and make the React apps having the [elm-inspired architecture](https://apprun.js.org/docs/architecture).

 ![apprun-react](apprun-react.png)